 - Minimise jaw activity.

 It’s ok to move the jaw when singing – in fact, it is absolutely necessary sometimes to establish good resonance and vocal safety depending on the vowel-pitch relationship (see other blog entries).
 However, if you have to move your jaw when singing low or middle pitches, you are probably over-using it.
 Even if you have had to significantly drop the back of the jaw for a particular vowel-pitch relationship, you will only have to close it a little to form any of the consonants.
-Take any string of words, and sing them on a middle pitch; it is possible to sing them all, cleanly and even vigorously, while maintaining a gentle bite on the tip of your little finger.
+Take any string of words, and sing them on a middle pitch; it is possible to sing them all, with clear articulation and even vigorously, while maintaining a gentle bite on the tip of your little finger.
 This is good practice.
 It helps us learn how to activate the tongue and lips properly for healthy voice-use and clear-sounding consonants, instead of relying on the jaw movement.
 Principle 3 supports Principle 2 and Principle 1.

 - “All singers’ consonants originate in the belly.”